Li Peng: 1989 Tiananmen Square protests and massacre

-Political longevity
+Post-Tiananmen

-Although the Tiananmen crackdown was an "international public relations disaster for China", it ensured that Li would have a long and productive career.
-He remained powerful, even though he had been one of the main targets of protesters, partially because the leadership believed that limiting Li's career would be the same as admitting that they had made mistakes by suppressing the 1989 protests.
+Although the Tiananmen crackdown was an "international public relations disaster for China," it ensured that Li would have a long and productive career.
+He remained powerful even though he had been one of the main targets of protesters, partly because the leadership believed that limiting Li's career would be the same as admitting that they had made mistakes by suppressing the 1989 protests.
 By keeping Li at the upper levels of the Party, China's leaders communicated to the world that the country remained stable and united.
+Because of Li's role in the crackdown, he was viewed as politically repellent in most Western capitals and Western delegations traveling to China often had to debate whether they could be seen meeting with Li.

 In the immediate aftermath of the Tiananmen protests, Li took a leading role in a national austerity program, intended to slow economic growth and inflation and re-centralize the economy.
-Li worked to increase taxes on agriculture and export-industries, and increased salaries to less-efficient industries owned by the government.
+Li worked to increase taxes on agriculture and export-industries and increased salaries to less efficient industries owned by the government.
 Li directed a tight monetary policy, implementing price controls on many commodities, supporting higher interest rates, and cutting off state loans to private and cooperative sectors in attempts to reduce inflation.
+After the fifth plenum of the 13th Central Committee in November 1989, Li established a State Council Production Commission to better coordinate the implementation of the plans.

+On 18 April 1990, Li spoke at a celebration for the fifth anniversary of the Shanghai Volkswagen Corporation.
+During his speech, Li stated that "some policies of the economic and technological zones and Special Economic Zones can be implemented in the Pudong area".
+Li stated that future investors from Hong Kong, Macau, and Taiwan were welcomed and that China would provide preferential conditions for cooperation and improve the investment environment.
+The occasion is often described as Pudong's "birthday".